cortexproject/cortex/docs/operations/blocks-storage.md

 ### The read path

-At startup **store-gateways** iterate over the entire storage bucket to discover all tenants Blocks and download the `meta.json` and index-header for each Block.
+At startup **store-gateways** iterate over the entire storage bucket to discover blocks for all tenants and download the `meta.json` and index-header for each Block.
 During this initial bucket synchronization phase, the store-gateway `/ready` readiness probe endpoint will fail.

 Similarly, **queriers** also iterate over the entire storage bucket at startup, to discover all tenants Blocks and download the `meta.json` for each Block.
 During this initial bucket scanning phase, a querier is not ready to handle incoming queries yet and its `/ready` readiness probe endpoint will fail.

-Store-gateways and queriers also periodically re-iterate over the storage bucket to discover newly uploaded Blocks (by the ingesters) and find out Blocks marked for deletion or hard deleted in the meantime, as a result of compaction or an optional retention policy.
+Store-gateways and queriers periodically rescan the storage bucket to discover new Blocks (uploaded by the ingesters and compactor) and Blocks marked for deletion or fully deleted since last scan (as a result of compaction or an optional retention policy).
 The frequency at which this occurs is configured via `-experimental.tsdb.bucket-store.sync-interval`.

 The blocks chunks and the entire index are never fully downloaded by the store-gateway.
 The index-header is stored to the local disk, in order to avoid to re-download it on subsequent restarts of a store-gateway.
 For this reason, it's recommended - but not required - to run the store-gateway with a persistent local disk.
 For example, if you're running the Cortex cluster in Kubernetes, you may use a StatefulSet with a persistent volume claim for the store-gateways.